Skip to content

 Difficulty: Easy

-An easy walk, and not as dusty as it was before they built the new (paved) road.
-The downside is that traffic moves faster now.
+It is an easy walk, and not as dusty as it was before they built the new (paved) road.
+The downside is that there is far more traffic now and it travels much faster (with minimal shoulders).
 It definitely doesn’t compare to the higher trails on this list for scenery (although there are still a couple of nice viewpoints) but you do get an interesting look at the different villages.
-The recording once again starts at Pasaj-Cap so from San Marcos you can reduce the overall time by about 15 minutes.

 https://www.wikiloc.com/hiking-trails/pasajcap-san-pedro-la-laguna-32609003